Original contributions to the theory, design, analysis,

 Authors are strongly encouraged to submit their papers

-who cannot submit electronically must submit a printed copy
+Authors who cannot submit electronically must submit 15 printed copies of their paper

 Authors submitting hard copies should also send an e-mail to